By Eva Bein

 Ornithology is the official name for bird science, while “birders” are hobbyists who observe or identify birds in their natural habitat.
 Ornithologists rely on birders in the field.
 After spending time with Colin during his bird collection walks, a twice-daily routine where he collects data for a bird strike survey on the University of Illinois campus, I’ve come to know birders as an enthusiastic community with an unparalleled appreciation for the natural world.

 While humans tend to avoid windows better than birds, window strikes aren’t an act of stupidity by birds.
 In fact, whether birds are migrating 500 miles, like the ruby-throated hummingbird, or more than 25,000, like the arctic tern, birds are quite smart and know exactly where they’re going.
 They have their own GPS system called “internal magnetic focus.”
 Their eyes work as the compass as they physically see the direction of the magnetic field on the Earth, while magnetic material in their beak acts as the map that shows the strength of the field, leading them in the right direction.
-Their eyes can adjust to light twice as fast as a 20-year-old human, and they rapidly adjust the lens of their focus to zoom in and out while navigating or searching for prey.
+Their eyes can adjust to light twice as fast as a 20-year-old human, and they rapidly adjust the lens to zoom in and out while navigating or searching for prey.

 Of course, bird strikes are not the only cause of the decline in bird populations.
 Cats remain one of the biggest causes of death, proving the classic cat and bird arch-nemesis theory correct.
 The U.S. Fish and Wildlife Service notes that habitat loss poses the next biggest threat, while getting hit by cars, running into wind turbines and electrical wires, and poison from fertilizers and other chemicals likewise contribute to the mortality numbers.

-Back on campus, the biggest threat to birds appears to be some of the U of I’s beloved buildings: the Gies College of Business Instructional Facility and the Beckman Institute, to name two.
+Back on campus, the biggest threat to birds appears to be some of the U of I’s newer buildings: the Gies College of Business Instructional Facility and the Beckman Institute, to name two.
 A common trait of these buildings?
 Clean, long, reflective windows.

 When I finally connected with Colin — camera, bird bag, and all — we walked the perimeter of each building on the campus route, scanning the ground for any fatalities.
 To an unsuspecting student strolling through campus, this data collection can be quite a sight.
 Colin told a story about being seen holding seven Ziplock bags of dead birds.
 “I was definitely getting looks,” he laughed.

 While it sounds odd, bagging dead birds provides valuable data on what local and migrating populations look like during this snapshot of time.
 This type of information is especially important with our changing climate.
-With an unpredictable future ahead, this data will prove valuable to scientists looking to make comparisons to the 21st century.
+With an unpredictable future ahead, this data will prove valuable to scientists looking to make comparisons to the early 21st century.

 As we circled Grainger Library, I soon spotted a small blob on the ground followed by an uneasy rush of excitement.